federatedplatforms/Docker-BDI-Node/README.md

 Once the process ends successfully, the node is registered to the network and new certificates are created.

-You can see the network-map service at:
+After starting your node, you can see the network-map service at:
 https://nms.basicdatasharinginfrastructure.net/

 ## Run the BDI Node